SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Analysis

 \section{Analysis}

 To further investigate SUIT, we conducted a series of analyses.
-We demonstrate its effectiveness in reducing perturbation at the subject's last-token.
+We demonstrate its effectiveness in reducing perturbation at the entity's last token.
 We then empirically validate our hypotheses regarding the subspaces identified for computing the key and residual vectors.
-Finally, we present a hyperparameter tradeoff analysis and an ablation study.
-All analyses were performed using the Llama-3-Instruct model.
-For experiments requiring edited models, we used models edited with 10 batches of 100 edits each from the \textsc{CounterFact}.
+Finally, we present a hyperparameter analysis and an ablation study.
+All analyses were performed using LLaMA3.
+For experiments requiring edited models, we used models edited with 10 batches of 100 edits each from \textsc{CounterFact}.